UrielMarles/VISIBLENT/README.md

 ---
 ---
 ### How to start game
-1 - Clone the git repository with *git clone https://github.com/UrielMarles/VISIBLENT.git* 2 - Make sure you have Pygame Installed
+1 - Clone the git repository with *git clone https://github.com/UrielMarles/VISIBLENT.git* <br />
+2 - Make sure you have Pygame Installed <br />
-3 - start the game with  the command *py main.py*
+3 - start the game with  the command *py main.py* <br />
 ---

 ## :innocent: Creator